-- 17. The current arrangements provide for the Executive Member for Community Health and Wellbeing to chair the board and a nominated individual to serve as vice chair.
-There is provision that where a discussion has been held on a particular subject other relevant stakeholders have been invited to attend the board. - 18.
-The arrangements for the Shadow HWB fall are in line with the regulations and it is not proposed to make any changes to these.
-In summary, the HWB will include the following features: - Political proportionality requirements are disapplied. - The membership include statutory and local choice appointments. - All members of the Health and Wellbeing Board are able to vote. - All voting members will be subject to the Council's Code of Conduct. - The HWB is subject to the Council's arrangements around transparency of decision making and public access to information.
-It is also subject to requirements under the Freedom of Information, Equality and Data Protection Acts. - 19.
-The establishment of a statutory HWB will require amendments to the Council Constitution and these are attached at appendix B. The changes are based on the existing membership and working arrangements for the Shadow Health and Wellbeing Board and include: - amendments to Article 8 to reflect the establishment of the Health and Wellbeing board - an addition to Part 3 'Responsibility for Functions' to reflect the membership and terms of reference of the Board - 20.
-Other amendments will be required to Part 4 of the Council Procedure Rules to reflect issues of quorum, membership, voting rights as arise from regulations and Part 5 Code of Conduct to reflect its extension to all members of the Board.
+- 14. The regulations make provision for the disapplication and modification of certain enactments relating to local authority committees appointed under section 102 of the Local Government Act 1972.
+The aim is to provide local areas with the flexibility and freedom to shape their Health and Wellbeing Boards as best fits with local circumstances.
+In particular: - Health and Wellbeing Boards will be free to establish sub-committees and delegate functions to them; - voting restrictions have been lifted so that non-elected members of a Health and Wellbeing board (i.e. CCG representative, local Healthwatch, Directors of Public Health, Children's Services and Adult Social Services and any wider members) can vote alongside nominated elected representatives on the board. - political proportionality requirements have also been lifted so that the question of political proportionality of Health and Wellbeing board membership is left to local determination. - 15.
+The arrangements for the Shadow HWB fall within the Regulations and it is not proposed to make any changes to these arrangements.
+The establishment of a statutory HWB will require amendments to the Council Constitution and these are attached at appendix B. The changes are based on the existing membership and working arrangements for the Shadow Health and Well-being Board and include: - amendments to Article 8 to reflect the establishment of the Health and Wellbeing board - an addition to Part 3 'Responsibility for Functions' to reflect delegations to the Board - 16.
+Other amendments will be required to Part 4 of the Council Procedure Rules to reflect issues of quorum, membership, voting rights as arise from regulations and Part 5 - Code of Conduct to reflect extension to the Board.
 The Acting Director of Legal and Democratic Services will make the appropriate consequential amendments to these sections.